Atarki/Voice-microphone-task-01/README.md

 # README #

-This is a test work, implementation of microphone catpure.
+This is a test work, implementation of microphone capture.

 ### Summary ###

-* Program using JFrame API.
+* Program using old one swing.
 * Captures to RAM.
 * Plays from RAM.